OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ## Calculating allele frequency
 Using the low-coverage variant caller ANGSD v0.930 (Korneliussen et al. 2014) variable sites were called in regions from the auxin and shoot gravitropism gene set across all study populations, then allele frequency at these sites calculated jointly within each study population.

+# File processing

+Allele frequency files for all populations, both natural and recombinant, were combined in R (script available in files).
+Only variable sites that were successfully called in all populations were kept.

+Auxin and gravitropism gene names and functions from the original gene set were applied to each site in the combined file using a perl script (available in files).